 Software digital players have many advantages when you read a talking book om your computer.
 You can personalise the players via a number of settings and navigate through books on different levels.
 You can for example

 By using your mobile device you can easily take your talking book with you, wherever you go.
 The Legimus app is available for both iPhone / iPad and Android and can be installed for free via App Store and Google Play.
-The app is not available for Windows Phones or tablets.

 There are many players for talking books on the market.
 Some university libraries loan out talking book readers.